Post-Concussion Syndrome (PCS)

 What are the signs of PCS in children?

 A: When toddlers and older children develop PCS from a concussion, the possible symptoms that they may experience are broadly the same as adults may experience.
 These persist for, or develop after, more than two weeks following the primary injury.
-See this resource on signs of concussion for information about the age-specific signs of concussion in toddlers and older children.

 Children, especially toddlers, may lack the language to communicate how they are feeling.
 Therefore, it is especially important that they are closely monitored for symptoms of PCS during the two-week period after the initial injury and beyond.
 Common post-concussive symptoms in children include nausea and sleeping more than usual.
 These should get better in the initial two-week period following their head injury when post-concussion syndrome is not present.